You are here

 When do I start my field placement?

 For the 2018-2019 academic year, MSW Field I students and BSW students begin their field placements the week of September 11th.
 MSW Field II students begin the week of August 31st.
 All field students attend field seminar classes the first week of the semester.
 For MSW students completing Field II as a "summer block" placement Summer, 2019 field placements need to begin after May 7th.
 More information will be made available Spring Semester, 2019.

 Can I use my job for my field placement?

 An employment setting may be used as a field placement if all the regular department requirements of agencies and Agency Supervisors are met in the setting and if, for the hours regarded as the field placement time, the student is assigned tasks and supervision different from his/her regular job.
 Also, the field placement is an educational experience, which requires controlled, limited, and closely monitored assignments.
 The employment situation creates different expectations and thus makes it difficult to safeguard the student's learning needs.
 The student is in an agency to learn; and employee is in the agency to work.
 Not all employment situations will be approved for field placement and approval depends on how clearly the student and agency can describe the learning opportunity and how it is to be monitored and evaluated by the Department.
 A written application is required.
-See the Field Manual for more specifics on how to make a request.
+For MSW students, see the Field Manual for more specifics on how to make a request.
 BSW students should refer to the BSW Field Manual